Sweating It Out: Exercise And Addiction Recovery

 Many recovery techniques work to restore the brain’s balance of “happiness-inducing” chemicals like dopamine — a balance that drug and alcohol abuse disrupts.

 Physical activity boosts the presence of these chemicals, too.
-Exercising douses the brain with dopamine, so exercising often release more of it.
+Exercising douses the brain with dopamine, so exercising often means even more dopamine is produced.
 Our fitness rises, and our mood rises too.

-But in recovering addicts, there’s an added benefit.
+For those in recovery, there’s an added benefit.

-Studies show that exercise and physical activity can actually help return dopamine levels to pre-abuse heights.
+Studies show that exercise and physical activity can actually help return dopamine levels to pre-abuse levels.

 The act of practicing an exercise routine — and committing to completing some physical activity every week — also keeps the mind off using drugs.

 If you think these benefits sound similar to those of more traditional treatment methods, you aren’t the only one.
-Drug rehab centers across the country understand how physical exercise can help addicts recover.
+Rehab centers across the country understand how physical exercise can help addicts recover.
 Many treatment programs include exercise in their recovery plans for this reason.

 Paid Advertising.
 We receive advertising fees from purchases through BetterHelp links.